How parents can help their kids accomplish tasks without immediate rewards

 - Lose track of time, be late or don’t plan for time commitments.

-In behavioral terms, your child may protest daily about doing homework causing tears and frustration, or perhaps take hours to do homework that possibly could have been completed in 30 minutes by another child of the same age and grade level.
+Your child may protest daily about doing homework, causing tears and frustration.
+They might also take hours to finish homework that another child of the same age and grade could complete in 30 minutes.

-Maybe your child is frequently distracted, getting lost if there are more than a few steps in a task.
+Maybe your child frequently distracts themselves and loses track when a task includes more than a few steps.
 You may also need to constantly prompt your child to remember things (for example, their lunch and homework) or feel that you need to repeat directions multiple times for them to do what you ask of them.

 Executive functioning key points